Overview

 FAQs About Chlamydia Treatment Without Going to the Doctor

-No, missing a single dose of antibiotic for chlamydia won’t waste your entire treatment but it is important to stick to consistency for maximum efficacy of medications.
-Try to take your missed dose as soon as you remember and do not overdose if it is almost time for your next dose.
+No, missing a single dose of antibiotic for chlamydia won’t waste your entire treatment, but it is important to be consistent for maximum efficacy of medications.
+Try to take your missed dose as soon as you remember, and do not overdose if it is almost time for your next dose.

 Azithromycin, Doxycycline, and Ceftriaxone are used to treat chlamydia.
 Other antibiotics like erythromycin and amoxicillin are prescribed when the patient is allergic to Azithromycin and Doxycycline.